United States Daily

-United States Daily (1926–1933) was an American newspaper founded in Washington, DC, by publisher David Lawrence.
+United States Daily (1926–1933) was an American newspaper founded in Washington, D.C., by publisher David Lawrence.

 History

-United States Daily started on March 4, 1926, noted Time (magazine) (a rival national news publication), which stated, "A daily tabulation of Government news, presented without comment or color, it was the dullest newspaper in the land.
+United States Daily started on March 4, 1926.
+Rival publication Time magazine reported that, "A daily tabulation of Government news, presented without comment or color, it was the dullest newspaper in the land.
 To a limited group of businessmen, lawyers, teachers, editors, officials it was also the most useful."

-In November 1926, US President Calvin Coolidge praised United States Daily, stating "Making a daily topical survey of all the bureaus pf the National Government, grouping related activities, is a work which will enable our citizens to understand and use the fine facilities the Congress provides for them."
+In November 1926, U.S. President Calvin Coolidge praised United States Daily, stating "Making a daily topical survey of all the bureaus of the National Government, grouping related activities, is a work which will enable our citizens to understand and use the fine facilities the Congress provides for them."

 In May 1928, David Lawrence of United States Daily testified before the Federal Trade Commission about lobbying by public utilities.